MariosVottas/ATM_TimeSeries_Forecasting/README.md

 # ATM_TimeSeries_Forecasting
 This project is a personal training task to learn timeseries forecasting.
 The hypothesis is, as if I am a Data Scientist for a bank and have a task presented to me by my manager. </br>

+### Repo files
+This repo contains:
+- The notebook used to develop this project
+- The dataset in xcel format
+- The requirements.txt for reproducibility
 ### Project
 The bank has recently expanded its operations to a new region.
 The ATM operations manager is interested in predicting the demand for the ATMs one week ahead to ensure adequate resources and a positive user experience.